variscia/Self-Management-and-Analysis-Planner/README.md

 * Code::Block version 17.12

 ## Setup
-Compile this code from Main Code
+Compile this code from Main Code (main.c)
 * [Main Code](#main-code)

 ## Main Code :
 ![Alt Text](http://g.recordit.co/RsTa2yu3os.gif)
 Header Descriptions :
-1) main.c = contains the main menu of the program
+1) main.c = contains the main menu of the program (Complie Here)
 2) menu.h = contains all menus of the program
 3) declaration.h = contains declaration of modular program, plan count of each day, and struct used in the other header
 4) displayPlans.h = contains the program code for displaying the plans